jonnonz1/nz-statute-book/acts/public/2016/child-protection-child-sex-offender-government-agency-registration-act-2016.md

   - **equivalent repealed offence** means an offence described in clause 4 of Schedule 2
   - **initial report** means a report made, or required to be made, by a registrable offender under section 17
   - **Minister** means the Minister of Police
+  - **New Zealand refugee travel document** has the meaning given in section 2 of the Passports Act 1992
+  - **place of residence** means, in relation to a registrable offender, the place where a registrable offender makes their home because of family or personal relations, or for other domestic or personal reasons
   - **Police** means the New Zealand Police
   - **qualifying offence** means a class 1 offence, a class 2 offence, a class 3 offence, or an equivalent repealed offence
   - **register** means the Child Sex Offender Register established under section 10(1)
-  - **registered residential address** , in relation to a registrable offender, means an address of premises at which the offender generally resides and that the offender has reported under a provision of subpart 2 of Part 2
+  - **register information** —
+    (a) means all the information contained in the register; but (b) in relation to a registrable offender, means the information contained in the register that relates to that registrable offender
   - **registrable offender** has the meaning given in section 7
   - **registration order** means an order imposed by a court under section 9
+  - **regulations** means regulations made under section 55
   - **release conditions** has the meaning given in section 4 of the Parole Act 2002
-  - **relevant personal information** means the information specified in section 16(1)
+  - **relevant personal information** , in relation to a registrable offender, means the information specified in section 16(1)
   - **reporting obligations** , in relation to a registrable offender, means the obligations imposed on the person by subpart 2 of Part 2
   - **reporting period** means the period, as determined under sections 34 to 38, during which a registrable offender must comply with the offender’s reporting obligations
+  - **residence class visa** has the meaning given in section 4 of the Immigration Act 2009
   - **sentence expiry date** has the meaning given in section 4 of the Parole Act 2002
-  - **specified agency** has the meaning given in section 43(2)
+  - **specified agency or officer** , for the purposes of section 43, means— (a) the Police:
+    (b) the Department of Corrections:
+    (c) the Department of Internal Affairs:
+    (d) Kāinga Ora–Homes and Communities established by the Kāinga Ora–Homes and Communities Act 2019:
+    (e) the Ministry of Social Development:
+    (f) the New Zealand Customs Service:
+    (g) Oranga Tamariki—Ministry for Children:
+    (h) the Registrar-General appointed under section 124(1) of the Births, Deaths, Marriages, and Relationships Registration Act 2021:
+    (i) any public sector agency or officer identified as a specified agency or officer by notice made under section 55A
   - **telecommunications service** has the meaning given in section 5 of the Telecommunications Act 2001.

 ### 5 Transitional, savings, and related provisions